Horbenkodev/hugo-blog/content/posts/core-web-vitals/index.md

 ---
-title: How to Improve Core Web Vitals
+ceoTitle: How to Improve Core Web Vitals
+title: "Core Web Vitals: What They Are & How to Improve Them"
+breadcrumbs: "Core Web Vitals: What They Are & How to Improve Them"
+slug: core-web-vitals
+draft: false
-publishDate: '2021-05-17T00:00:00Z'
+publishDate: 2021-05-17T00:00:00.000Z
-authors: []
+image: core-web-vitals.jpg
+og_image: core-web-vitals.jpg
 description: Prepare your website for the Google update that will begin to roll out in the middle of June.
 Let’s take a look at some guidelines and free tools to improve your websites’ Core Web Vitals.
-image: core-web-vitals.jpg
-og_image: core-web-vitals.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries: []
-categories:
-- promotion
 ---
 <h2>Contents</h2>
 <ol>